ingo/ingo.github.io/_recipes/civisli_biber_red_pepper_spread.md

 title: Civisli Biber (Red Pepper Spread)
 ---

-Serve it with pita chips, crackers, or as a spread on sandwiches.
 This red pepper spread gets a nice flavor and texture boost from the addition of walnuts.
 The red peppers are cooked until tender then blended into a coarse paste along with the walnuts and spices.
 Serve it as a dip with pita chips or crackers, or spread it on sandwiches for a flavorful condiment.

 ### Ingredients